Our Two Orders of Ministry

 Conclusion

-Thirdly, both orders of ministry are set apart as spiritual leaders.
+Both orders of ministry are set apart as spiritual leaders.
 One is Ordained at a service of public worship, the other is appointed by the Chief Governing Official at the behest of the Board.

 Notes